-Sushi Kei is another restaurant of the Red Sun Group well implanted in Aeon Malls and serving Japanese food.
-But unlike iSushi part of the Golden Gate group, Sushi Kei is not an all you can eat buffet but more serving sushi like traditional restaurants.
+Sushi Kei is another restaurant of the Red Sun Group, well implanted in Aeon Malls and serving Japanese food.
+But unlike iSushi, part of the Golden Gate group, Sushi Kei is not an all-you-can-eat buffet but serves sushi more like traditional restaurants.

-If you compare the price by piece, Sushi Kei is very expensive but is the quality following the same trend?
+If you compare the price by piece, Sushi Kei is very expensive, but is the quality following the same trend?
 That’s what we’ll try to find out in this article.

-There’s nothing particular to note about the decoration or the inside of the restaurant, it is very classic alsmot dull.
-Perhaps compared to iSushi, the kitchen is not open and the inside a bit more dim but that’s about it.
+There’s nothing particular to note about the decoration or the inside of the restaurant; it is very classic and dull.
+Perhaps compared to I Sushi, the kitchen is not open and the inside is a bit more dim, but that’s about it.

-I am used to eat my sushi just a bit fresh, but these came out at room temperature which is the right way to do it apparently.
-The sushis were better made than the ones in iSushi overall.The pieces were ever so slightly better quality also but much lower than what you would find in a real sushi place.
+I am used to eating my sushi just a bit fresh, but these came out at room temperature, which is apparently the right way to do it.
+Overall, the sushi was better made than at iSushi.The pieces were ever so slightly better quality also, but much lower than what you would find in a real sushi place.

 7.1 out of 10

-If you really want Sushi go to a real Japanese restaurant and if you want a lot of sushi, go to iSushi Hai Ba Trung.
+If you really want sushi, go to a real Japanese restaurant, and if you want a lot of sushi, go to iSushi Hai Ba Trung.
 That’s our two cents.